chrispyles/jupyter/_build/notebooks/insurance/insurance.md

+### Conclusion
 As it turns out, although the correlation is .7, there really doesn't look to be much there.
 So while there may be _some_ linear relationship between BMI and insurance charges (or its log), it's not too apparent.

-### Does being a smoker affect what you're charged by the insurance company?
+## Does being a smoker affect what you're charged by the insurance company?
 **Null Hypothesis**: Being a smoker does not affect your charges; any differences in the observed values are due to random chance.

 **Alternative Hypothesis**: Being a smoker _does_ affect what you are charged in insurance premiums.